(1) Dear Alice,

 Ouch!
 Hits to the testicles can really hurt because the genitals have a high concentration of nerves compared to other parts of the body (where nerves are more spread out).
 Also, the testes and penis are not protected by muscles and bones like most other organs in your body, making them more vulnerable to injury.
 On the other hand, male genitals are loosely attached to the body and made of spongy tissues which allow many bumps and hits to be absorbed by the body.
 Even so, while a light touch to the testes can feel good, a tight squeeze, hard yank, or heavy kick to the balls can leave you rolling on the ground in pain and even feeling nauseated.
 Fortunately, with most blunt traumas such as a kick or a punch to the groin, the pain will subside within an hour and fertility will not be affected.

-A health care provider should be seen immediately, however, when testicular injuries are more severe.
+However, see your health care provider immediately when testicular injuries are more severe.
 If the pain sticks around for longer than an hour, if bruising or swelling on one or both testicles develops, if you have a puncture wound on or near your genitals, if your nausea and vomiting do not fade, or you develop a fever, don't wait to see your health care provider.
 These symptoms can be signs of more serious injury — such as testicular torsion or testicular rupture — which may affect male fertility or require surgery to fix.

 For anyone experiencing a run-of-the-mill misaimed soccer kick doozie, there are a few things you can do to make yourself more comfortable.
 Take a time-out and try: